 Healthcare users want control, but they also want clarity.
 They need to know what's happening, why it's happening, and what to do next.
 If they can't find that information, they lose trust fast.

 This is where transparency and gentle guidance come in.
-Explain why you’re asking for sensitive data.
+Explain why you're asking for sensitive data.
 Show where it goes — critical aspects of security UX design.
-Offer help exactly when it’s needed, not hidden behind a support link.
+Clear messaging about robust security measures can also reassure users that their personal health information is protected.
+Offer help exactly when it's needed, not hidden behind a support link.

 Avoid dark patterns.
 Don't nudge people into choices they don't understand.
 Instead, make every interaction feel like a collaboration, not a trap.

-For example, in b.well we designed a multi-step identity verification flow for connecting health records.
+For example, in the b.well mobile app, we designed a multi-step identity verification flow for connecting health records.
 We made sure each step clearly explained what the user was doing and why.
 That clarity reduced drop-offs and made users feel more confident sharing personal information.

 6. Design for accessibility and usability